-Background: Microplastics are defined as plastic fragments, beads, foams, films or fibers smaller than 3mm in size.
+Microplastics are defined as plastic fragments, beads, foams, films or fibers smaller than 3mm in size.
 The persistence of microplastics in the natural environment is a direct outcome of one key design attribute: resistance to natural decomposition.
-Since the widespread introduction of plastics in the 1950's, worldwide annual production has increased to 322 million tons (2015)1.
-As this material is introduced to the natural environment, embrittlement from photo-degradation and mechanical breakdown turn macroplastics into micro-plastic waste.
+Of primary concern for TU is the persistence of microplastics in aquatic and marine ecosystems.
+Since the widespread introduction of plastics in the 1950's, worldwide annual production has increased to 322 million tons (1).
+As this material is introduced to the natural environment, embrittlement from photo-degradation and mechanical breakdown turn macro-plastics into micro-plastic waste.
+Microplastics have now been detected in the world's most pristine environments and are tracked within atmospheric water cycles; it's now raining plastic pollution from the sky (reference Leahy, S. 2019.
+"Microplastics are raining down from the sky."
+National Geographic; Simon, Matt, "Plastic Rain Is the New Acid Rain", WIRED Magazine, Jun 11, 2020)

 Many Americans are aware of the Great Pacific Garbage Patch between California and Hawaii.
-Microplastics within just this one patch of ocean account for an estimated 6300 tons (and 1.7 trillion individual particles) spread across an area twice the size of Texas.
-Microplastics are more than just an aquatic nuisance; these tiny fragments are showing up in our food stream, in the form of sea salt, tap water and bottled water and beer.
+Microplastics within just this one patch of ocean account for an estimated 6300 tons (and 1.7 trillion individual particles) spread across an area twice the size of Texas (2).
+And microplastics are more than just an aquatic nuisance; these tiny fragments are showing up in our food stream, in the form of Sea Salt, tap water and bottled water and beer.
 Recent studies reveal that the Great Lakes have reason to be concerned as well.